 - The prognosis for infected animals is very poor, they are often do not survive.

-- Parvovirus is included in the standard boosters your dog receives, it is generally only vaccinated against every other year.
+- Parvovirus is included in the standard boosters your dog receives, it is generally only every third year.

 Young dogs are most vulnerable to Parvo Virus infections and require intensive veterinary treatment to help them survive.